-At each sampling location, LAI field staff recorded the grid location, sample name, date and time of sample collection, and thickness of the water cap, calculated the thickness of the mixed material, and described the color, viscosity, density, odor, and the presence of any debris.
-This information is presented on Table 2.
+Each 6-inch interval of mixed material was placed in a separate pile inside a stainless steel bowl to aid in describing the lithology as well as to provide undisturbed material for VOC samples, as discussed below.
+LAI field staff recorded the cell location being sampled, sample name, date and time of sample collection, sample depth below the surface, and described the color, viscosity, density, odor, and the presence of any debris.
+This information is presented in Table 2.

-The mixed material was sampled with a custom-made, 2-inch diameter, clear sludge sampler with a flapper valve to maximize sample retention (developed and constructed by FMF).
-Following collection in the sampling tube, mixed material was placed in a stainless steel bowl and samples for volatile organic compounds (VOC) analysis were immediately collected.
-The mixed material in the bowl was then homogenized and collection of the samples for determination of pH and total solids was completed.
+To minimize losses to the atmosphere, prior to homogenization, samples for VOC analysis were immediately collected by placing equal amounts of material from each 6-inch interval in the appropriate sample containers.
+The mixed material in the bowl was then homogenized and collection of the samples for determination of total and TCLP cobalt, semivolatile organic compounds (SVOCs), polychlorinated biphenyls (PCBs), pH, and total solids was completed.
 Samples were placed in laboratory supplied jars, filled to minimize headspace in the container, and labeled with appropriate site and sampling location information.
 The sample identification nomenclature was as follows: